wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 Hosting on AWS means that the SaaS service can scale to a lot users around the world.

-High-level short summaries:

-   * <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>
+High-level short summary: <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

-   * <a target="_blank" href="https://cloudacademy.com/course/using-aws-identity-federation-simplify-access-scale-1549/using-aws-identity-federation-to-simplify-access-at-scale/?context_id=42&context_resource=lp">VIDEO: "Using AWS Identity Federation to Simplify Access at Scale"</a>
+<a target="_blank" href="https://cloudacademy.com/course/using-aws-identity-federation-simplify-access-scale-1549/using-aws-identity-federation-to-simplify-access-at-scale/?context_id=42&context_resource=lp">VIDEO: "Using AWS Identity Federation to Simplify Access at Scale"</a>
+compares the various approaches:
+   * AWS IAM allows you to configure different OpenID or SAML Identity providers for each of your AWS accounts.
+   * AWS SSO allows you to create a Single Sign-on approach to access multiple AWS accounts within an AWS Organization using a single identity provider for all.
+   * AWS Cognito enables secure authentication to your web or mobile applications using both SAML 2.0 and web identity federation.
+   <br /><br />

 PROTIP: A developer accounts needs to be setup with each third-party (Facebook) for Cognito to interact with.